Dev-Clair/ahia/README.md

 # ahia

 ahia, the real estate marketplace.
-The one-stop point for everything real estate
+The one-stop point for everything real estate.